mcernusca/use-key-state/README.md

 # useKeyState

-Keyboard events as values hook for React.
+Keyboard events as values for React

 ## Introduction